poissonconsulting/chk/README.md

 `chk` is an R package for developers to check user-supplied inputs to their functions.

-It is designed to be simple, fast and customisable.
+It is designed to be simple, customisable and fast.

 ## Installation